top of page

 Gin is traditionally made from juniper berries with its signature pine flavor, which is usually the base, or a neutral grain spirit.

-However, there are loads of botanicals such as coriander, angelica root, licorice, citrus fruit, chamomile, among many others – making it unique and adding complexity.
-It is almost always clear, but it can get color from oranges and other fruits as you saw last summer posts.
+However, many botanicals such as coriander, angelica root, licorice, citrus fruit, and chamomile, among many others – make it unique and add complexity.
+It is almost always clear, but it can get color from oranges and other fruits, as you saw in last summer's posts.
 You must've had a gin & tonic at least once in your lifetime.

 WHISKY, WHISKEY, BOURBON & SCOTCH